Andrea-1704/Symbolic_Regression_Project/Report.md

 **Parent selection**

-We implemented torunament selection with fitness hole for selecting parents in order to generate the offspring.
+We implemented tournament selection with __fitness hole__ for selecting parents in order to generate the offspring.
 Starting from the initial population, tau=10 members are randomly selected and a tournament among them is performed.
-With a 90% probability, the best out of these tau individual is returned.
+With a 90% probability, the best out of these tau individuals is returned.
 The remaining times, the less fit individual is returned.
 Implementing a fitness hole as described can actually be beneficial in overcoming the challenges posed by an adaptive change that requires multiple intermediate steps.
 By intentionally allowing less fit individuals a chance to win, fitness holes can help navigate the evolutionary pathway where direct progression is hindered by intermediate steps that reduce overall fitness.
 This approach ensures that even though the final adaptation is advantageous, the evolutionary path to achieve it can successfully bypass 'fitness holes' that would otherwise deselect the intermediates before the final adaptation is achieved.